 Ozone Wallace during a March 2021 YouTube podcast with the New Black Panther Party (NBPP)

-ADL’s Center on Extremism has linked Othal Toreyanne Resheen Wallace (also known as: O-Zone Wallace), the man arrested for allegedly shooting Daytona Beach Officer Jason Raynor on June 23, to several extremist groups.
+ADL’s Center on Extremism has linked Othal Toreyanne Resheen Wallace (also known as: O-Zone Wallace), the man arrested and accused of fatally shooting Daytona Beach Officer Jason Raynor on June 23, to several extremist groups.

 On June 26, following a 56-hour manhunt, multiple law enforcement agencies were involved in the arrest of Wallace just outside of Atlanta, Georgia.

-Wallace has been charged with attempted first degree murder following the shooting of Jason Raynor, an officer with the Daytona Beach, Florida, police department.
+Wallace has been charged with first-degree murder of a law enforcement officer and faces the death penalty following the fatal shooting of Jason Raynor, an officer with the Daytona Beach, Florida, police department.
+Raynor died from his injuries on August 17, 2021, 55 days after the shooting.
 According to the Daytona Beach Police Department, the shooting occurred after Officer Raynor—who was on “proactive patrol” investigating a “suspicious incident”—approached Wallace as he sat in a vehicle on the evening of June 23.
 A released segment from Raynor’s body-camera video shows that the interaction between Raynor and Wallace turned into a physical struggle which was followed by the sound of a gunshot.

 Three days later, police conducted a search warrant of a property in DeKalb County, Georgia, and allegedly found Wallace hiding in a treehouse armed with an arsenal of weapons and ammunition.
 According to Daytona Beach Police Chief Jakari Young, the property is affiliated with the Not F*cking Around Coalition (NFAC), a paramilitary group that advocates for Black liberation and separatism.
 Chief Young also said that after his arrest, Wallace stated, “You guys know who I am.
 You know what I’m capable of, and it could have been a lot worse.”